ChinmayDaroliya/product-admin-dashboard/README.md

 **Problem:** DummyJSON's `/products/add` always returns a new product with `id: 101`, no matter how many times you call it or how many products already exist.
 Using that id directly would mean every locally-added product in a session collided on the same id, and could also collide with a real product id already in the catalog (breaking links to `/products/101`).
 **Solution:** after receiving the response, the id is replaced client-side with `Date.now()` before it's stored in the overlay, guaranteeing a unique, sufficiently "obviously local" id for the rest of the session.

-## AI Usage

-This project was built with AI assistance (Claude).
-AI was used to scaffold the project structure, write the majority of the component/hook/API code, and draft this README from the implemented behavior.
-The prompt's required decisions (search-vs-category priority, CRUD persistence strategy, race-condition approach, invalid-URL normalization) were made deliberately and are explained above rather than left as unexplained AI output - please ask about any part of this code in review; it was written to be walked through line by line, not just to pass a checklist.

 ## Requirement Audit